160 Google Ranking Factors (Why Your Website is Dying)

-The magnitude of the update also impacts the SEO.
-You change a few words, one line or the complete section.
+The magnitude of the update also impacts SEO.
+You change a few words, one line or a complete section.
 Adding a new section is a significantly different update.

 #50.
 Order of the Keywords

-The keyword “website performance report” will index better than “performance report of a website”.
-In all the Google ranking factors, this is something you should practice more.
+The keyword “website performance report” will index better than “performance report of a website.”
+In all Google ranking factors, this is something you should practice more.

 #51.
 Keyword Placement

-It’s always recommended to place the keyword in the first 100 words.
+It’s always recommended to place a keyword in the first 100 words.
 It’s a great signal for Google.

 #52.
 Number of Multimedia

-It matters a lot as to how many images, videos, PDFs, you embed into your article.
+It matters a lot as to how many images, videos, and PDFs you embed into your article.

 #53.
 Keyword in the H2, H3 Tags

-It’s only about the main heading, you should try to use the keyword in the second, third, and the rest of the headings.
+It’s not only about the main heading, but you should also try to use a keyword in the second, third, and the rest of headings.

 #54.
 Grammar and Spelling Mistakes

-A perfect grammar is a positive signal to the Google bots to consider your website as qualitative.
-Use the online tools like Grammarly.
+Perfect grammar is a positive signal to Google bots to consider your website as qualitative.
+Use online tools like Grammarly.